-- 4.4.1 Inspection Procedures.
-AO/FM shall conduct regular inspection that shall include at least a check of the following: - a.
-Fire extinguishers are located in their designated locations. - b.
-There is no obstruction to access or visibility. - c.
-The operating instructions on the label attached to each fire extinguisher are legible and facing outward. - d.
-Seals and tamper indicators are not broken or missing. - e.
-The content level is correct. - Visual checks for obvious physical damages, corrosion, leakage or clogged nozzles. - g.
-Pressure gauge reading is within the operative range or pressure gauge indicator is in the correct position. - h.
-Essential parts, such as the discharge tube/horn are serviceable and not missing. - 4.4.2 Each fire extinguisher shall be clearly marked with the following information: - a.
-The extinguishing medium contained in the extinguisher. - b.
-Type (e.g. gas cartridge or stored pressure). - c.
-The class of fire for which it is suitable. - d.
-Method of operation. - e.
-Test and working pressures. - f.
-The date of last service or expiry date of serviceability. - 4.4.3 The discharge lever of fire extinguishers should have a safety pin secured with a plastic seal. - 4.4.4 All fire extinguishers, except those that are empty, shall be positioned upright at all times. - 4.4.5 All fire extinguishers shall be serviced annually by competent person(s) from organisations approved by the relevant authority and a label is attached to each extinguisher as proof.
+(c) Free-standing extinguishers may be placed on shelves or on the floor if these extinguishers are designed for such form of placement on appropriately designed support to prevent accidental dislodgement.
+3.6 Fire ex tinguisher size and placement for Class A hazards (a) Extinguisher shall be located so that no person needs to travel more than 15 m to reach an extinguisher (b) Minimum sizes of fire extinguishers For low hazard occupancy the minimum rating shall be 13A For medium hazard occupancy the minimum rating shall be 21A For high hazard occupancy the minimum rating shall be 34A 4 Inspec ction and Maintenance of Fire Extinguishers 4.1 ction Procedures.
+AO/FM shall conduct regular inspection that shall e at least a check of the following: (a) Fire extinguishers are located in their designated locations. (b) There is no obstruction to access or visibility. (c) The operating instructions on the label attached to each fire extinguisher are legible and facing outward. (d) Seals and tamper indicators are not broken or missing. (e) The content level is correct. (f) Visual checks for obvious physical damages, corrosion, leakage or clogged nozzles. (g) Pressure gauge reading is within the operative range or pressure gauge indicator is in the correct position. (h) Essential parts, such as the discharge tube/horn are serviceable and not missing.
+4.2 Each f ire extinguisher shall be clearly marked with the following information: (a) The extinguishing medium contained in the extinguisher. (b) Type (e.g. gas cartridge or stored pressure). (c) The class of fire for which it is suitable.

+- (d) Method of operation. - (e) Test and working pressures. - (f) The date of last service or expiry date of serviceability. - 4.3 The discharge lever of fire extinguishers should have a safety pin secured with a plastic seal. - 4.4 All fire extinguishers, except those that are empty, shall be positioned upright at all times. - 4.5 All fire extinguishers shall be serviced annually by competent person(s) from organisations approved by the relevant authority and a label is attached to each extinguisher as proof.